danielenriquez59/openavl/README.md

 OpenAVL aims for numerical fidelity with AVL 3.50, with a few intentional corrections where the Fortran source is inconsistent or unsafe:

+- **Leishman R⁴ vortex-core regularization**: finite-core vortex velocities use `r/√(r⁴ + rcore⁴)` instead of AVL's Scully/Burnham–Hallock `r/(r² + rcore²)` model.
+The Trefftz-plane calculation uses the same R⁴ model for regularized cross-component interactions.
+This can produce small differences in induced velocity and induced drag when nonzero core radii are active.
+- **Sectional `CLmax` capping**: the Geometry API can optionally cap local strip lift by scaling that strip's near-field forces, moments, and their sensitivities.
+This is an OpenAVL post-processing extension, disabled by default and unavailable in legacy `.avl` input.
+It does not modify the circulation solution or Trefftz-plane far-field loads.
 - **Trefftz yz-image sensitivities** (`IYSYM·IZSYM`, ground effect on half-models): AVL adds the yz-image contribution to the far-field velocity but subtracts the matching `_u/_d/_g` sensitivity terms.
 OpenAVL uses the